-The Thai Ministry of Education used Cambridge English Language Assessment's Teaching Knowledge Test (TKT) to give more than 20,000 English language teachers the chance to develop their skills.
+The Thai Ministry of Education used the Cambridge Assessment English Teaching Knowledge Test (TKT) to give more than 20,000 English language teachers the chance to develop their skills.

 In 2008, training towards TKT was given to a group of 50 senior teachers selected from English language support centres around Thailand.
 The training materials were developed by the Ministry in partnership with the British Council in Bangkok.